 Sirius Dog Training

 Named after the Dog Star, Sirius, this is Dr Ian Dunbar's excellent website.
-Visit it for training and behaviour advice.
+Visit it for training and behaviour advice for new puppies and for older dogs.
 Useful articles are available from the drop-down menus at the top of the screen.
+You may have to register to get full access, but it's a trustworthy site and well worth visiting.
+Highly recommended.

 Always see the pup with its mother and other pups in their home environment.
 Ask about the health and longevity of the adult dogs.
 Look at the temperament of the adults.
 You want a good companion dog - a cross or mongrel might have the better temperament, but is unlikely to be able to breed in this world of show-focused dog-breeding.